Skylake-dev/Notes/Machine Learning/Machine Learning.md

->“A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, improves with experience E”
+>“A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at a task in T, as measured by P, improves because of experience E”
 Mitchell 1997

 Knowledge in machine learning comes from: